julianmclain/iterable-data-import/README.md

 # Iterable Data Import

-`iterable-data-import` is a library to simplify bulk importing data into Iterable.
+`iterable-data-import` is a library to simplify ad-hoc bulk imports for [Iterable](https://iterable.com).

 ## Getting Started